DeniseHck/RESP-geocoding/README.md

 # RESP-work

-A repository for the CRC Regional Ethnology of Scotland Project (RESP).
+Repository for the CRC Regional Ethnology of Scotland Project (RESP) inernship.

+Contains:
-A script to geocode place names from ethnological interviews.
+- a list of place names retrieved from RESP ethnological interviews ("????").
+- a Python script that loops through the place name list and returns geographic coordinates for each place name.